Nusselt Number by Sieder-Tate for Shorter Tubes Solution

 How to calculate Nusselt Number by Sieder-Tate for Shorter Tubes?

-The Nusselt Number by Sieder-Tate for Shorter Tubes formula is used when the difference between the surface and the fluid temperatures is large, it may be necessary to account for the viscosity variation with temperature is calculated using Nusselt Number = ((1.86)*((Reynolds Number)^(1/3))*((Prandtl Number)^(1/3))*((Diameter of Tube/Length of Cylinder)^(1/3))*((Fluid Viscosity (at fluid bulk temperature)/Fluid Viscosity (At pipe wall temperature))^(0.14))).
+Nusselt Number by Sieder-Tate for Shorter Tubes formula is defined as a dimensionless number that characterizes the convective heat transfer in laminar flow through tubes, accounting for the effects of Reynolds and Prandtl numbers along with the tube's diameter and length ratio is calculated using Nusselt Number = ((1.86)*((Reynolds Number)^(1/3))*((Prandtl Number)^(1/3))*((Diameter of Tube/Length of Cylinder)^(1/3))*((Fluid Viscosity (at fluid bulk temperature)/Fluid Viscosity (At pipe wall temperature))^(0.14))).
 To calculate Nusselt Number by Sieder-Tate for Shorter Tubes, you need Reynolds Number (Re), Prandtl Number (Pr), Diameter of Tube (d), Length of Cylinder (l), Fluid Viscosity (at fluid bulk temperature) b) & Fluid Viscosity (At pipe wall temperature) pw).
 With our tool, you need to enter the respective value for Reynolds Number, Prandtl Number, Diameter of Tube, Length of Cylinder, Fluid Viscosity (at fluid bulk temperature) & Fluid Viscosity (At pipe wall temperature) and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Nusselt Number?